rimikadhara67/gpt2/README.md

-# Transformers
+# GPT-2 + Some Optimizations
-Planning to write it from scratch in PyTorch and Jax Planning on adding flash attention
+Planning on writing it from scratch in Pytorch and flax and comparing how they react to different optimizations!